vespa-engine/sample-apps/vespa-cloud/album-recommendation-java/README.md

 1. Go to http://console.vespa.ai/, choose tenant and click _Keys_ to generate and save the _personal API key_.
     The key is saved to `$HOME/Downloads/TENANTNAME.pem`.
-    Then click "Create application"
+    Then click "Create application" - use any name for the application.

 1. Edit the properties `tenant` and `application` in `pom.xml` — use the values entered in the console in 4.

 1. Build the app and deploy it to the `dev` environment and wait for it to start - update the `apiKeyFile` to be the file you downloaded above: